ernst-schwaiger/DF/Assignment3/Assignment3.md

 ![windows_img_osinfo.png](windows_img_osinfo.png)

-`NtMajorVersion = 10` and `NtMinorVersion = 0` indicate Windows 10 / Windows Server 2016+, `Is64Bit True` indicates a 64 bit OS, `PE Machine      34404` and `MachineType     34404` identify the hardware platform running the OS, which is "x86-64/AMD64".
+`NtMajorVersion = 10` and `NtMinorVersion = 0` indicate Windows 10, `Is64Bit True` indicates a 64 bit OS, `PE Machine      34404` and `MachineType     34404` identify the hardware platform running the OS, which is "x86-64/AMD64".

 Extracting the `PROCESSOR_IDENTIFIER` environment variables of the executing processes reveals "AMD64 Family 25 Model 80 Stepping 0, AuthenticAMD", indicating either a Ryzen 5000‑series desktop processor, or a EPYC Milan processor.